RussTedrake/manipulation/Deepnote.md

-echo russtedrake/manipulation:$(git rev-parse --short HEAD) python3 htmlbook/publish_to_deepnote.py $(git rev-parse --short HEAD) echo "Remember to log on to deepnote and build the dockerfile in any one of the notebooks"
+echo russtedrake/manipulation:$(git rev-parse --short HEAD) python3 htmlbook/publish_to_deepnote.py $(git rev-parse --short HEAD) echo "Remember to log on to deepnote and build the dockerfile in any one of the notebooks" echo "Consider updating the pip wheels (see Developers.md)"
 ```
   - I am working on adding github integration for the docker.
 See [#147](https://github.com/RussTedrake/manipulation/issues/147).
 - Open the deepnote project, and